Want to get really strong while maintaining balance in your body and improving your functional mobility for circus?

 …now or in the future.
 If anything, it should make your body stronger, better aligned, resilient and less likely to be injured.
 It provides an opportunity to develop better mobility, stability and bodily control—all of which will help you to get more out of your circus training.

-My front split are getting back to my pre-injury flexibility and the left hamstring occasional pain is miraculously gone.
+My front splits are getting back to my pre-injury flexibility and the left hamstring occasional pain is miraculously gone.

-I am very happy with the program and can see a huge difference 🙂Satita, Get Circus Strong trainee
+I am very happy with the program and can see a huge difference 🙂

 Because we’re playing the long game, that means it might be a good idea to go a bit slower now so that you can go faster later.
 It might mean backing off from certain movements in order to shore up any weak areas or muscle imbalances so that we don’t just reinforce a dysfunctional movement pattern.